 FastLightGen: Fast and Light Video Generation with Fewer Steps and Parameters¶

-Conference: CVPR 2026 arXiv: 2603.01685 Code: None Area: Video Generation Keywords: Video generation acceleration, step distillation, model pruning, distribution matching, DiT compression
+Keywords: Video generation acceleration, Step distillation, Model pruning, Distribution matching, DiT compression

 TL;DR¶

-FastLightGen proposes a three-stage distillation algorithm that, for the first time, achieves joint distillation of sampling steps and model size.
-By identifying redundant layers, applying dynamic probabilistic pruning, and performing well-guided teacher guidance distribution matching, it compresses HunyuanVideo/WanX into a lightweight generator with 4 sampling steps and 30% parameter pruning, achieving approximately 35× speedup while surpassing the teacher model in performance.
+FastLightGen proposes a three-stage distillation algorithm that achieves joint distillation of sampling steps and model size for the first time.
+By identifying redundant layers, employing dynamic probabilistic pruning, and using well-guided teacher guidance distribution matching, it compresses HunyuanVideo/WanX into a lightweight generator with 4 steps and 30% parameter pruning, achieving approximately 35x speedup while outperforming the teacher model.

 Background & Motivation¶

-Background: Large-scale video generation models (HunyuanVideo, WanX) are based on DiT with 13B+ parameters and multi-step denoising.
-Generating a 5-second video on an H100 takes approximately 20 minutes.
+Background: Large-scale video generation models (e.g., HunyuanVideo, WanX) are based on DiT, containing 13B+ parameters and requiring multi-step denoising.
+Generating a 5-second video takes approximately 20 minutes on an H100.

-Core Problem: - Existing acceleration methods either reduce steps (LCM/DMD) or reduce parameters (F3-Pruning/ICMD), with no joint optimization - Extreme step distillation (1–2 steps) leads to drastic performance degradation - Joint distillation achieves greater speedup at the same performance level (4 steps + 50% parameters = 50× vs. step-only 3 steps = 33.3×)
+Core Problem: - Existing acceleration methods focus either on reducing steps (LCM/DMD) or parameters (F3-Pruning/ICMD), lacking joint optimization. - Extreme step distillation (1-2 steps) leads to a sharp decline in performance. - Joint distillation can provide greater acceleration under identical performance (4 steps with 50% parameters = 50x vs. pure step reduction to 3 steps = 33.3x).

-Goal: A three-stage pipeline — identifying redundant layers, dynamic probabilistic pruning, and well-guided teacher guidance distribution matching.
+Ours: A three-stage pipeline involving redundant layer identification, dynamic probabilistic pruning, and well-guided teacher guidance distribution matching.

 Method¶